sMohammad14/tuser-a-simple-SSH-tunnel-user-manager/README.md

 - Backup files path: `/opt/tuser/backups`
 - **Duration:** If you don't enter a value, it will be 30 days, and if you enter 0, it will be without expiration.
 - **Concurrent Connections:** If you don't enter a value, 1 concurrent connection will be allowed, and if you enter 0, it will be without concurrent connection limit.
+- To check account validity and terminate connections after the allowed period, this program performs the check at `03:00` AM and disables the account.
+For example, if a user is valid until 2026/07/02, their account will be disabled at 03:00 AM on 2026/07/03.
+- During program installation, the system time is changed to Iran time `(Asia/Tehran)`.
+This ensures the proper functioning of the automatic account deactivation feature.
+You can change the system date/time again after installation if needed.
 - Passwords are stored as **cleartext** in backup files.
 This is by design to allow manual editing of passwords before performing restore operations.

 ## 📋 Program Menu